agporto/markdown-cv/index.md

 ## Publications <br/>
 ### In review
 `2019`__Porto,A.__ and K.J.
 Voje.
 2019.
-ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images.bioRxiv (Submitted to _Methods in Ecology and Evolution_).
+ML-morph: A Fast, Accurate and General Approach for Automated Detection and Landmarking of Biological Structures in Images._Methods in Ecology and Evolution_ (Major revision)

 `2019`Voje, K.L., Di Martino, E. and __A.
 Porto__.
 2019.
-Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_.
-The American Naturalist (Minor revision).
+Revisiting a landmark study-system: no evidence for punctuated equilibrium in _Metrarabdotos_. _The American Naturalist_ (Minor revision).

+### Published
 `2019` Machado, F., Hubbe, A., Melo, D., __Porto, A.__ and G. Marroig.
 2019.
 Measuring the magnitude of morphological integration: the effect of differences in morphometric representations and the inclusion of size. _Evolution_ (Minor revision).

-### Published
 `2018` __Porto, A.__ 2018.
 Variational Approaches to Evolvability: Short-and Long-Term Perspectives. _Evolutionary Developmental Biology: A Reference Guide_, Springer, 1-14.

 `2018` __Porto, A.__, J. M. Peralta, N. B. Blackburn and J. Blangero.
 2018.
 Reliability of genomic predictions of complex human phenotypes. _BMC proceedings_ vol. 12(9), p.
 51.